Philippine Drug Enforcement Agency: Firearms

-PDEA Agents are issued with M1911 Pistol or its latest firearm the IWI Jericho 941 Pistol in .45 caliber ammunition upon successful completion of their training at the PDEA Academy while the senior officers are issued with Glock pistols.
-The PDEA Agents use Armalite M15A2 CTAR Tavor and Galil as their assault rifle in urban warfare and special operations.

-To maximize the capability of the anti-drug operatives in the country, PDEA acquired CTAR 21 Tavor which fires the standard NATO caliber 5.56 mm ammunition.
+PDEA Agents are issued with the following firearms:

 Foreign cooperation

 The United States assists Philippine counternarcotics efforts with training, intelligence gathering, and infrastructure development.
 In 2005, Drug Enforcement Administration (DEA) and the Joint Interagency Task Force West (JIATF-W) began to develop a network of drug information fusion centers in the Philippines.
 The primary facility, the Interagency Counternarcotics Operations Network (ICON) is located at PDEA National Headquarters in Quezon City.
 The ICON is a coordinating body that serves as a center for information and intelligence relating to anti-illegal drugs operations.
 Its mission is to support law enforcement through timely analysis and dissemination of intelligence on the movement of illicit drugs, and coordinate detection, monitoring and interdiction operations.
-The facilities of ICON are manned jointly by the PDEA as the lead agency, National Intelligence Coordinating Agency (NICA), Armed Forces of the Philippines (AFP), Philippine National Police (PNP), and the Philippine Coast Guard (PCG).
+The facilities of ICON are staffed jointly by the PDEA as the lead agency, National Intelligence Coordinating Agency (NICA), Armed Forces of the Philippines (AFP), Philippine National Police (PNP), and the Philippine Coast Guard (PCG).

 There are three ICON outstations located at the headquarters of the Naval Forces Western Mindanao, Zamboanga del Sur (southwestern Mindanao); Coast Guard Station, General Santos (south-central Mindanao); and at Poro Point, San Fernando, La Union (northwestern Luzon).
 The ICON facility at PDEA Headquarters is used to produce intelligence products and conduct intelligence training for PDEA Agents.
 The outstations are also currently used as training sites.
 As PDEA development leads to manpower increases and improved coordination with other law enforcement agencies, the concept of interagency drug intelligence coordination may be realized.